ARDG-NRAO/LibRA/README.md

 to keep the interface simple, the software stack shallow and software dependency graph small.

-This repository therefore contains _only_ the algorithmically necessary scientific code, and a build system to compile it into a library of algorithms.
+This repository therefore contains _only_ the algorithmically-necessary code, and a build system to compile it into a library of algorithms.
 Such a library can be directly used as a third-party library by others in the RA community.
-Via this project, three different interfaces to the library are provided for accessing the algorithms via C++, Python, or as an end-user via standalone applications built to conveniently configure and execute the algorithms from a Linux shell.
+Interfaces are provided to access the algorithms from C++ and Python, or as an end-user via standalone applications built to conveniently configure and execute the algorithms from a Linux shell.

 Interferometric radio telescopes are indirect imaging devices which collect data in the Fourier domain.
 Transforming the raw data from